schlunsen/claude-control-terminal/docs/TUI_IMPLEMENTATION_SUMMARY.md

 ## Conclusion

-The TUI implementation successfully transforms the go-claude-templates CLI from a flag-based tool into a modern, interactive application while maintaining full backward compatibility.
+The TUI implementation successfully transforms the claude-control-terminal CLI from a flag-based tool into a modern, interactive application while maintaining full backward compatibility.
 The interface is intuitive, visually appealing, and provides a superior user experience for browsing and installing components.

 The implementation follows Go best practices, leverages industry-standard libraries (Bubble Tea), and integrates seamlessly with the existing codebase architecture.